danielamuniz367/employee-directory/README.md

 ## To run this project
-Note: Updated this with Material UI upgrade and no longer using previous material-table that deprecated.
+Note: Updated this project with Typescript and Material UI upgrade.
+Nonger using previous material-table that deprecated.

 1. Within project directory in a terminal, run `npm install`